Aelxnadre72/Calleague/README.md

 Created with React Native and Expo

+## requirements

+Git
+Node.js
+Expo CLI
+Yarn
+Expo Go app (ios/android)

 ## Run the app

-Run "npx expo start" from /react-native.
+Run "yarn add expo" from /react-native.
+Then run "npx expo start" from /react-native.
 Scan the qr code with the expo go app on ios or android.
 The phone and the computer has to be on the same wifi network.